pagopa/io-developer-portal-backend/README.md

 COOKIE_IV="<12 characters string...>"
 ```

-### Step 2 - Add an Azure Active Directory B2C resource (aka, tenant)
+### Step 2 - Add an Azure Active Directory B2C resource (ADB2C tenant)

-Follow the procedure described in the documentation here to create a new ADB2C tenant resource:
+Follow the procedure described in the documentation to create a new ADB2C tenant resource:
 https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started

-Then set up the following environment variable:
+Then set up the following environment variable in the App Service:
 ```
 TENANT_ID="<tenantName>.onmicrosoft.com"
 ```

-### Step 3 - Add an Azure Active Directory B2C policy
+### Step 3 - Add an Azure Active Directory B2C sign-in / sing-up policy

 Set up an ADB2C Policy for sign-up / sign-in users as described in the documentation:
 https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-policies

-Then set up the following environment variable:
+Then set up the following environment variable in the App Service:
 ```
 POLICY_NAME="B2C_1_<policyName>"
 ```

-### Step 4 - Add an Azure Active Directory B2C application
+### Step 4 - Add an Application in the Azure Active Directory B2C tenant

 Register a new application in the ADB2C tenant:
 https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-app-registration